electrumsv/electrumsv/README.rst

 You can also run from the Git repository directly, which is useful if you wish to customise or help us develop ElectrumSV.

+You need to be sure that you are using a version of Python either 3.7.8 or higher.
+And that the version you are using has a version of Sqlite either 3.31.1 or higher.
+If you are for instance using a version of Python 3.8 that has a lower version of Sqlite, then update your Python 3.8 installation.

 To run ElectrumSV from its top-level directory, first install the core dependencies::